horcrux2301/AFCP/readme.md

 Codeforces | :white_check_mark:
 Atcoder | :white_check_mark:

-`Note:- The package has been tested for MacOS and Linux.
-Windows users can open a issue when they run into one.`
+`Note:- The package has been fairly tested for MacOS and Linux.
+However Windows users might face some issues.
+Please open one in the repo.`.

 [Never used atom for competing?
 Read this](#packages)